zix99/rare/README.md

 ### pcre2

-The PCRE2 version is approximately the same on a standard regular expression, but begans to shine on more complex regex's.
+The PCRE2 version is approximately the same on a simple regular expression, but begins to shine on more complex regex's.

 ```